 Shodo Painting That You Can Do At Home:

-1. Gather black paint, white piece of paper, newspaper pages and large paintbrush.
-Any large paint brush is fine, but the traditional brush was made out of bamboo and horse hair.
+1. Gather black paint, a white piece of paper, newspaper pages, and a large paintbrush.
+Any large paintbrush is fine, but the traditional brush was made out of bamboo and horsehair.

 2. Look at Japanese characters online that you wish to paint.
 I would check out online examples and a good website to start off with is http://web-japan.org/kidsweb/virtual/shodo/shodo03.html.

 3. Place the newspaper underneath the paper.
 Some like to tape the newspaper and paper down.
 Traditionally, they were held down with bunchin or weights at the top of the paper.

 4. If you decide to sit, you need to sit up straight.
 Your feet should be flat on the floor, and if you can your back shouldn’t touch the chair.
 It’s okay to paint standing, but traditional Shodo painting has the artist sitting.
 Your other hand should help hold the paper still.

 5. Now it’s time to pick up the brush.
 The brush isn’t held like a normal pen or pencil.
 It’s held between your thumb, index finger, and middle finger in a straight position.
 It should be resting on your ring finger and your hand should not touch the paper at any time.